dvenor/salesforcefoundation.github.io/_posts/2014-04-23-visualforce-typeahead-component.markdown

 You can install the component and resources into your own Salesforce account (or sandbox) using [this link](https://githubsfdeploy.herokuapp.com/?owner=SalesforceFoundation&amp;repo=visualforce-typeahead).

-Please give it a try and leave your feedback, or fork [the project on Github](https://github.com/SalesforceFoundation/visualforce-typeahead). &nbsp;-ejc
+Please give it a try and leave your feedback, or fork [the project on Github](https://github.com/SalesforceFoundation/visualforce-typeahead). -ejc